What is the “Business Purpose Only” Hardship License?

 The hardship license for “Business Purposes Only” means that your driving is restricted to “any driving necessary to “maintain livelihood” including:

-• driving to or from work;
+• driving to or from work

-• school (or other educational purposes);
+• school or other educational purposes

-• necessary on-the-job driving;
+• necessary on-the-job driving

-• driving for church.”
+• driving for church

+The courts have considered a variety of excuses to determine whether they qualify as necessary to “maintain livelihood.”
 For instance, the court has allowed driving necessary to obtain food (State v.
 Quiroli, 9 Fla.
 L. Weekly Supp.
 780b (15th Jud.
 Cir., Sep 12 2002)) or driving to pay a utility bill (Vilches v.
 State, 12 Fla.
 L. Weekly Supp.
 530a (11th Jud.
 Cir., Mar 29 2005)).

 What Happens if I Get Caught Driving for a Purpose Not Allowed by the Restriction?

-That subsection provides that the Department of Highway Safety and Motor Vehicles may impose other restrictions on the use of the license with respect to time and purpose of use including the “business purpose only” restriction after an administrative or court ordered suspension for DUI.
+That subsection provides that the Department of Highway Safety and Motor Vehicles may impose other restrictions on the use of the license with respect to time and purpose of use, including the “business purpose only” restriction after an administrative or court-ordered suspension for DUI.

 As a second degree misdemeanor, the crime is punishable by up to 60 days in jail and a $500 fine.
-Also if you are caught in violation of your restriction during the restriction period, your restriction period may be extended on your driving record and you may receive a suspension.
+Also, if you are caught in violation of your restriction during the restriction period, your restriction period may be extended on your driving record, and you may receive a suspension.

-If this happens, your old license will show an old expiration date and your hardship restriction will not automatically drop off your driving record until the new expiration date has passed.
+If this happens, your old license will show an old expiration date, and your hardship restriction will not automatically drop off your driving record until the new expiration date has passed.

 What Happens with the Hardship Restriction Expires?

-This article was last updated on Sunday, August 9, 2015.
+This article was last updated on Friday, February 16, 2024.

-ihave a suspended license in philadelphia for not turning in license when i moved to florida can i get a hardship license from florida will waiting for philadelphia suspended to run out
+1. ihave a suspended license in philadelphia for not turning in license when i moved to florida can i get a hardship license from florida will waiting for philadelphia suspended to run out

-I don’t know.
+1. I don’t know.
 You would have to apply for a hardship and see.
 But if the suspension in Philadelphia shows in their system then I would guess they would require that to be cleared first.

-What happens if I can’t obtain a temp license in the 10 days after my charge?
+2. What happens if I can’t obtain a temp license in the 10 days after my charge?
 I have to clear up tickets from another state and they are not responding about the fees.
 Plus 2 of the days are federal holidays and the DMV isn’t open.

 Is there anyway to get an extension?